Whimsy Stick

 Re-engagement after distraction

 Dog notices a squirrel or another dog, then voluntarily returns attention to you.
-This is the strongest bonding signal in a training context.
+The strongest bonding signal in a training context.

 📍